VKale-07/Excel-Project/README.md

 # Insights

-Overall Load Factor:
+- Overall Load Factor:

       The average load factor for the airline is 55%, which means that 55% of the seats available are occupied by passengers.
       This is a relatively high load factor, indicating that the airline is utilizing its aircraft efficiently.

-Load Factor by Year, Quarter, and Month:
+- Load Factor by Year, Quarter, and Month:

       The load factor fluctuates throughout the year, with higher values in certain Year.
       The highest load factor is in 2011 at 17.42%.

-Load Factor by Carrier:
+- Load Factor by Carrier:

-The dashboard shows the top carriers based on load factor.
-Delta Air Lines Inc. has the highest load factor at 20%.
-Southwest Airlines Co. and US Airways Inc. follow closely with load factors of 19% and 11%, respectively.
+      The dashboard shows the top carriers based on load factor, Delta Air Lines Inc. has the highest load factor at 20%, Southwest Airlines Co. and US Airways Inc. follow closely with load factors of 19% and 11%, respectively.

-Load Factor by Day Type:
+- Load Factor by Day Type:

       Weekdays have a higher load factor (71.17%) compared to weekends (28.83%).

-Year-over-Year (YOY) Change in Load Factor:
+- Year-over-Year (YOY) Change in Load Factor:

       The YOY change in load factor shows a fluctuating trend, with both positive and negative changes.
       The highest positive change is 7.42% in 2010.
       The largest negative change is -3.15% in 2012.

-Potential Areas for Improvement:
+# Potential Areas for Improvement:

 Increase load factor during off-peak seasons: The airline can focus on strategies to increase demand during periods with lower load factors.
 This could involve offering promotional fares, targeted marketing campaigns, or partnerships with travel agencies.